booooooooooooooo/TreeVisualiation/readme.md

-## Draw unordered tree with restrictions.
+## 2.Draw unordered tree with restrictions.

 Note: Some restrictions may bring NP-complete problem.
 Try to find some heuristic methods.